MatMasIt/notesArchive/latest/Inglese/2022/aprile/martedì_5/10_08_00/appunti.md

 he feels like a hand of ice on his hearth

-he wishes to stay young and the picture to age
+he wishes to stay young and the picture to age, he would give his soul for that

+begin of ruin

+pact with the devil
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzODQxMjI2MDgsMzkyMjk0NDgzXX0=
+eyJoaXN0b3J5IjpbLTE2MTA1NzM5NDMsMzkyMjk0NDgzXX0=
 -->